-Discussion boards:
+Discussion board:

 You are expected to actively participate in the online discussion (see above).
 Questions about course content should be posted on the Quercus discussion board.
+In the absence of in-person class time, the discussion board provides the best opportunity for raising substantive questions.
 The instructor will actively monitor the discussion board and answer questions either in text or in short videos, depending on the question.
-Please use the separate "Course Logistics" board for questions that do not pertain to course content, including trouble with technology (remote desktop, MindTap etc).